eecs394-s17/DayByDay/README.md

 in a real-world medical setting.

 ### App Usage
-To use the app on a mobile device, first download Ionic view from the [Apple App Store](https://play.google.com/store/apps/details?id=com.ionic.viewapp&hl=en) or [Android Play Store](https://play.google.com/store/apps/details?id=com.ionic.viewapp&hl=en).
+To use the app on a mobile device, first download Ionic View from the [Apple App Store](https://play.google.com/store/apps/details?id=com.ionic.viewapp&hl=en) or [Android Play Store](https://play.google.com/store/apps/details?id=com.ionic.viewapp&hl=en).
+Click on Preview Shared app and use the App ID: d89435f7.
+To sign in as a test nurse, use the email ruthtaylor@picu.com.
+To sign in as a test parent, use the email debdove@gmail.com.
+This will allow you to view updates for the child Kyle Dove.
+The password for both accounts is abc123.

 ## Developer Setup
 ### Install Node and Ionic